-Cash Five®
+Cash Five

 Cash Five is the agency's five-digit daily game.
 Cash Five was originally introduced in 1995 and was first modified in 2002.
 As a mature game, it experienced sales declines as other new game introductions and national draw game initiatives took precedence over Cash Five changes based on their revenue potential.
 The agency researched several game modification options during FY 2016 to gauge player and retailer interest.
 The research demonstrated limited potential for a game replacement.
 Additional related research was conducted in FY 2017 on potential Cash Five and Texas Two Step game replacement options.
 Results of the research showed Cash Five players were in favor of minor game enhancements.
-At the end of FY 2018, agency staff was working on implementing a new game with a September 23, 2018 launch date.
-The expectation is that the new Cash Five game will be favorably received by both players and retailers and will slow the game's sales decline.
+On September 23, 2018, at the beginning of FY 2019, a modified version of the Cash Five game launched with new, appealing features.
+The revised game features a new matrix, guaranteed prize tiers, including a guaranteed top prize of \$25,000, and a free Cash Five Quick Pick ticket as a prize for matching two numbers.
+Players have responded well to the new game with Cash Five experiencing over a \$3.8 million sales increase in FY 2019 compared to FY 2018.